MansoorAlmaleki/Laser-communication/README.md

 *The transmitted waveform used a different framing protocol using a Preamble, Counter Reset, and color data only.*

 The signal waveform shows a transmitted frame.
 The long bits are represented as a 1 while the short bits are represented as a 0.
-In the given image the signal waveform can be decoded to

 Custom Binary protocol